RussellABrown/kd-tree/README.md

 See the test_kdtreedynamic.cpp, test_kdtreedynamic.stats.cpp, and test_kdmapdynamic.cpp files for compilation instructions, explanation of -D compilation defines, and explanation of command-line options.

-The TestKdTreeDynamic.java file and associated .java files (KdTreeDynamic.java, KdTree.java, KdTreeNlogn.java, KdTreeKnlogn.java, KdNode.java, MergeSort.java, NearestNeighborList.java, Pair.java and Constants.java) build and test a dynamic k-d tree-based key-to-multiple-value map.
+The TestKdTreeDynamic.java file and associated .java files (KdTreeDynamic.java, KdTree.java, KdTreeNlogn.java, KdTreeKnlogn.java, KdNode.java, MergeSort.java, NearestNeighborHeap.java, Pair.java, Paire.java and Constants.java) build and test a dynamic k-d tree-based key-to-multiple-value map.
 See the comments in TestKdTreeDynamic.java for an explanation of the configuration constants in Constants.java.

 The KdTreeDynamic class extends the KdTree class.